 Valuation May Be Required

 Depending on the outcomes of your due diligence, it may also become necessary to value some or all of the intangible assets to gain a better idea of how these will impact on the overall transaction.
-In the case of intangible assets (much more so than tangible assets) a) the quality and strength of the asset should not be assumed, b) it is important to recognize their value will bear virtually no relation to whatever value they are recorded on the balance sheet and c) their value can change materially faster than traditional tangible assets such as land, plant and equipment where value tends to be more stable.
+In the case of intangible assets (much more so than tangible assets) a) the quality and strength of the asset should not be assumed, b) it is important to recognise their value will bear virtually no relation to whatever value they are recorded on the balance sheet and c) their value can change materially faster than traditional tangible assets such as land, plant and equipment where value tends to be more stable.

 The good news is that if intangible asset due diligence is carried out early in the investment process it is relatively inexpensive.
 And when looking at the big picture, any costs associated with intangible asset due diligence are a positive bargain compared to losing millions on a deal because key risks or opportunities were ignored or overlooked.

 As one senior investment banked remarked to us recently: “My whole career I spent 80% of my time diligencing the 20% of tangible assets.
 I left a lot of value on the table and took a lot of unknown risks.
-I now realized I got this 180 degrees out of alignment.
+I now realised I got this 180 degrees out of alignment.
 If I knew then what I know now I would have made and saved a hell of a lot of money.”

 In short it is no longer advisable or acceptable for due diligence to focus on tangible assets, there needs to be a rigorous and robust focus on intangible assets.